 Once we got on the trail, and started our 15-day, 100-mile journey we got into a rhythm, which is one of my favorite parts of long distance hiking; your day is about eating, sleeping, and moving forward – that’s it.
 It’s the simplicity that I love.
 Someone asked me on social media if we walked separately or side-by-side most of the time, and the answer was that we were seldom side-by-side.
 It wasn’t a hand-in-hand skipping father-daughter Yellow Brick Road hike to Oz.
 We were typically about 20 feet apart on the trail changing the lead constantly.
 We hiked at different paces, we entered our own little worlds when we started hiking, and conversation would ebb and flow.

 So that means that I had a lot of time to think,when I wasn’t watching my every step on the technical terrain!
 Hiking is like active meditation as I think about all kinds of things; blogging strategy, writing, relationships, lack of love life, and on this hike I thought a lot about my dad and this special experience I had with him.
 And since we have Father’s Day right around the corner, I decided to share those thoughts.

-1. I wonder if we are going the right way?
+1. Are we going the right way?

 Hiking is often the eternal struggle/doubting of finding our way.
 And I certainly didn’t want to lead us down (or up) a wrong path that we would have to retrace.
 When you are 79 years old – every step counts!
 We got in a few navigation arguments, but nothing serious.